andrew-codechimp/komodo-telegram-alerter/README.md

 }
 ```

-If a simple status template is used it will use the default to the disable_notification query string parameter (default false)
+If a simple status template is used it will default to the disable_notification query string parameter (default false)

+If disable_notification is specified within the template it will override the query string parameter

 2. Mount the directory as shown in compose example